 Police serving overseas

-Since 1964, when an initial volunteer force of 20 police officers was sent for peacekeeping duties in Cyprus, New Zealand police have served overseas in a range of duties.
+Since 1964, when a volunteer force of 20 police officers was sent for peacekeeping duties in Cyprus, New Zealand police have served overseas in a range of duties.
 In 1979 a team was sent to Antarctica to recover the bodies from an air crash at Mt Erebus.
 Police took part in post-conflict assistance in Namibia in 1989–90 and Timor-Leste (East Timor) in 1999–2001 and again from 2006.
 They engaged in reconstruction after tsunami damage in Thailand in 2005–6.
 In 2011 about 80 New Zealand police were deployed overseas, in five countries.

 Police in the 2000s